jnmelchorg/pyensys/README.md

 pyene run-en
 ```

-The simulations will run tests defined in `DAMSEnergy\pyene\json`.
+The simulations will run the tests defined in `DAMSEnergy\pyene\json`.
 Additional
 tests can be found in `DAMSEnergy\tests`.